numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - let's say we didn't know that a dot product relates to projection
         - place a numberline copy diagonally in space, with 0 at the origin
         - think of the 2D unit vector whose tip sits at 1 on that line, let's call it u-hat
-        - if we project 2D vectors straight onto this diagonal line, we just defined a function that takes 2D vectors to numbers (2D to 1D)!
+        - if we project 2D vectors straight onto this diagonal line, we just defined a function that takes 2D vectors to numbers (2D to 1D)
-        - and this function is actually linear, since it passes our visual test that any line of evenly spaced dots remains evenly spaced once it lands on the number line
+        - and this function is actually linear, since it passes our visual test that any line of evenly spaced dots remains evenly spaced once it lands on the numberline
         - remember that the output of the function are numbers, not 2D vectors, as we are in 1D
         - the function takes 2 coordinates and outputs one
         - u-hat is a diagonal 2D vector of the input space that overlaps with the embedding of the number line